 - Delete "protected" system pages (such as Home and Directory) from the Navigation Tree; these pages do not have a Delete option.

 - Edit the Page Code Name field in the Page Properties panel on "protected" system pages (such as Home and Events); the Page Code Name field is grayed out for these pages.

 NOTE: It is possible to archive "protected" system pages, but we caution against doing this as it will break some page functionality.
 For example, some navigation buttons and core functions rely on "protected" system pages being published.
 Higher Logic recommends that you do not archive "protected" system pages.

 Pages can be in one of several states:

-- Editing - When Published pages are modified, a "working copy" is created with the Editing state while the live version remains accessible and/or visible on the site.
+- Editing - When Published pages are modified, a "working copy" is created with the Editing state while the live version remains accessible and/or visible on the community.
 This enables you to edit pages behind the scenes and only publish your changes when you're ready.

-- Archived - Archived pages cannot be accessed on the site and are not visible in the navigation.
+- Archived - Archived pages cannot be accessed on the community and are not visible in the navigation.
 Archived pages also don't display in the Navigation Tree unless the Archived page status filter is applied.

 NOTE: All archived pages are hidden by default in the CMS.
 To view them, click the filter icon above the list, select Archived, and click Apply.

-Searching & filtering pages
+Search & filter pages

 In the Navigation Tree, click the magnifying glass icon to search for pages based on their Page Title or Page Code Name.
 Select a page in the resulting dialog to jump to the page in the Navigation Tree.